cityofaustin/atd-airflow/README.md

 docker compose up
 ```
 - Check if you can reach the Airflow dashboard at `http://localhost:8080`
+- If any updates affect the Slack notifier, see the [instructions to test it](#slack-operator-utility)
 - Bring down the services:
 ```shell
 docker compose down